RWParsons/cost-effective-cpms/experiment_1.md

 1. Define costs of a TP, TN, FP, FN of falls classification (option to move this into the loop where costs are sampled from a distributions to account for uncertainty in their estimates in the literature)
       - FP have cost of applying intervention
       - FN have cost of patient fall
       - TP have cost of intervention + cost of fall\*(1-effectiveness of intervention on rate of falls)
       - TN are cost $0
-2. Select appropriate AUC (\~0.75?) and prevalence (\~3% ) for
-    comparable clinical prediction model for falls.
+2. Select appropriate ranges for model AUC (\~0.75?) and prevalence (\~3%) for comparable clinical prediction model for falls.
 3. For sample sizes (N) in \[100, 500, 1000\]: (repeat 500 times at
     each sample size)
       - Get training data by sampling observed predictor values and outcome by transforming AUC into Cohens’ D and sampling from two normal distributions, the first (negative events) with mean=0 and the second (positive events) with mean=Cohens’D. (Both with sd=1.)
       - Fit a logistic regression model using this sampled data.
       - Fit predicted probabilities to the training data and use these to obtain probability thresholds using each method.
       - Get validation data using the same approach but with n=1000.
       - Use the previously fit model to estimate probabilities for validation data.
       - Evaluate the thresholds selected using the training data on the validation data, in terms of mean cost per patient.
 4. Measure differences in NMB on validation sample dependent on use of currently available methods and cost-based approach to determine